flecsi/flecsi/doc/sphinx/src/tutorial/flaxpy.rst

 Data structures
 +++++++++++++++

-FleCSI does not provide ready-to-use, distributed data structures.
+FleCSI does not provide ready-to-use, distributed data-structure types.
-Rather, it provides "proto data structures" called *topologies*.
+Rather, it provides "proto data-structure types" called *topologies*.
 These require additional compile-time information, such as the number of dimensions of a multidimensional array, and additional run-time information, such as how to distribute their data, to form a concrete